Psychological effects determine your behavior.

 7. Spotlight Effect

-The spotlight effect is another psychological effects that influence behavior.
+The spotlight effect is another psychological effect that influences behavior.
 In this premise, a person may think and behave as if s/he is the center of attention.
 S/he clings to an illusion that everybody is looking at him/her.

 8. Primacy Effect